 The thing about anxiety, is that it is not some mysterious affliction that attacks us out of the blue.

-Imagine you and your brain sitting on a couch in some therapist’s office somewhere….and the conversation would probably go something like this:
+Imagine you and your brain sitting on a couch in a therapist’s office.
+The conversation would probably go something like this:

 And this is when the therapist steps in and says “Alrighty then!
 I think I get the idea.”

 If you are a person living with anxiety symptoms, I think its pretty obvious that you and your brain are having some issues right now, and I imagine that your hypothetical marriage counselor would tell you that it’s not the fault of either one of you.
 You are both handling stress the way that you think is right….the problem is that you just aren’t working together.
 You are actually working against each other.

 Your brain is responding to all your fear – big or small – conscious or subconscious – by sending out adrenaline.
 Sometimes its a little too much adrenaline and that doesn’t always make the situation better.
 But it’s not your brain’s fault.
 It was designed a certain way, to help us live the life that humans were living in the prehistoric times… back in the caveman days.
 It hasn’t evolved enough yet to be able to seamlessly adjust the adrenaline dosage it sends out to better meet the needs of the lighter “threats” of modern life.
 But you know what?
 Your brain is doing the best it can and it still does its job pretty darn well.
 It may be a little old fashioned, but it is a hard worker, and like it said in therapy….you ARE still alive, aren’t you?